awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_rotation.md

 For more information, see [Control traffic to resources using security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.

 **The Secrets Manager VPC endpoint policy does not allow Lambda to use the VPC endpoint\. **
-For more information, see [Creating a VPC endpoint policy for Secrets Manager](vpc-endpoint-overview.md#vpc-endpoint-policy)\.
+For more information, see [Using an AWS Secrets Manager VPC endpoint](vpc-endpoint-overview.md)\.

 ## Error: "Key is missing from secret JSON"<a name="tshoot-lambda-mismatched-secretvalue"></a>